St. Mary's College of Maryland: Athletics

 St. Mary's College teams participate as a member of the National Collegiate Athletic Association's Division III.
 The Seahawks are a member of the United East Conference.
 Prior to July 2021, the Seahawks belonged to the Coast to Coast Athletic Conference.

 Between 2006 and 2020, at least 48% of Seahawk student-athletes were named to the Capital Athletic Conference's All-Academic team.

 St. Mary's College's mascot is the Seahawk, which is a nickname for the osprey.
-These birds are native to St. Mary's City and are often seen diving from great heights into St. John's Pond, in order to catch fish.
 The St. Mary's College Seahawk mascot is named Solomon.

 Student life

-The student:faculty ratio is 9 to 1; this is one of the lowest student faculty ratios for a public college in the United States, and among the lowest when compared to private colleges.

 Housing

 Approximately 1,600 students live on campus and in traditional-style residence halls, and about 300 students commute.

 On campus living includes dorms, suites, apartments, and townhouses.
 Within the residences there are four living-learning centers on campus: an International Languages & Cultures (ILC) House; a Women In Science House (WISH); a Women, Gender and Sexuality Studies (WGSX) House and an Eco-House.
 Furthermore, there are Substance and Alcohol Free Environment (SAFE) suites and apartments on campus, as well as part of a residence hall.
-Other students join the IBA.

 The majority of the on-campus student population lives in traditional college dormitories, group suite apartments and townhouses; 85% of students live on campus.

 St. Mary's College does not have any social sororities or fraternities.
 Instead, part of its student residences run on a house system.
 Each house has its own educational theme, so residents may form community around shared interests.